Sources

 Tindall, The Joyce Country (Schocken, 1972)

-Photographs taken by Tindall
+Photographs by Tindall

 James Joyce's Ulysses: